 Of course, if the subject is quite popular, like traveling or lifestyle, it is going to be sold faster.
 But if the subject is very specific, like types of bioplastic, the process will take longer.

+But you can always share your expertise on LinkedIn to get a freelance writer job and sell your articles in the future.
 There are generally four types of places where to sell articles that are ready-to-publish, namely:

 - Forums and message boards.
 These are sites where lots of clients and companies go to find texts for their blogs or digital marketing.
 The main benefit is that they are usually pretty easy to start with and there is a great turnout of customers.
 But sometimes you’ll still need to adjust your writing to the buyer’s needs.
 And they may negotiate on the price.
 You can sell blog posts and even make a name for yourself, but you need to be cautious and do not violate any forum’s guidelines.
 And often such marketplaces take fees for each deal you make.